+1. Length of ownership

+How long have you owned the property?
+36 years

+2. Council tax

+Which Council Tax band is your property in?
+(Please tick one) ☐ A ☐ B ☐ C ☑ D ☐ E ☐ F ☐ G ☐ H

+3. Parking

+What are the arrangements for parking at your property?
+(Please tick all that apply)

+• Garage

+Allocated parking space

+• Driveway

+Shared parking

+● On street ⊠

+■ Resident permit □

+Metered parking

+Other (please specify):

+4. Conservation area

-1 Length of ownership How long have you owned the property?
-32 years 2 Council tax Which Council Tax band is your property in?
-3 Parking What are the arrangements for parking at your property?
-(Please tick all that apply) □ Garage □ Allocated parking space □ Driveway □ Shared parking □ On street □ Resident permit ☑ Metered parking □ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-Yes 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes If you have answered yes, please describe below the changes which you have made: Upgraded to HMO compliance, bedroom & bathroom added (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents b.
+Is your property in a designated Conservation Area (that is an area of ⊠ Yes

+special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? □ No

+appearance of which it is desirable to preserve or emigracy. ☐ Don't know

+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+If you have answered yes, please describe below the changes which you have made: ☐ Yes ☑ No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: ☐ Yes ☐ No b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+If you have answered yes, please answer the three questions below: ☐ Yes ☐ No (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☐ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☐ No (iii) Please describe the changes made to the windows doors, or patio approximate dates when the work was completed): doors (with Please give any guarantees which you received for this work to your solicitor or agent. olicitor or estate